apsinghap/Country-Rest-API/README.md

 ## Install dependencies:

-+ npm install
+1. npm install
-+ Run the application:

-+ npm start
+2. Run the application with npm start
-+ The server will start running on http://localhost:3000.
+3. The server will start running on http://localhost:3000.

 # Endpoints
 1. Authentication